quii/go-specs-greet/README.md

 Decoupling how the specification is executed allows us to reuse it in different scenarios.
 We can:

-- Make our drivers configurable so they can be run locally, in your staging and (ideally) production environments.
+#### Make our drivers configurable

+This means you can run your ATs locally, in your staging and (ideally) production environments.
 - Too many teams engineer their systems such that acceptance tests are impossible to run locally.
 This introduces an intolerably slow feedback loop.
 Wouldn't you rather be confident your ATs will pass _before_ integrating your code?
 If the tests start breaking, is it acceptable that you'd be unable to reproduce the failure locally and instead, have to commit changes and cross your fingers that it'll pass 20 minutes later in a different environment?
 - Remember, just because your tests pass in staging doesn't mean your system will work.
 Dev/Prod parity is, at best, a white lie.
 [I test in prod](https://increment.com/testing/i-test-in-production/).
 - There are always differences between the environments that can affect the *behaviour* of your system.
 A CDN could have some cache headers incorrectly set; a downstream service you depend on may behave differently; a configuration value may be incorrect.
 But wouldn't it be nice if you could run your specifications in prod to catch these problems quickly?

-- Plug in _different_ drivers to test other parts of your system.
+#### Plug in _different_ drivers to test other parts of your system

+This flexibility allows us to test behaviours at different abstraction and architectural layers, which allows us to have more focused tests beyond black-box tests.
 - For instance, you may have a web page with an API behind it.
 Why not use the same specification to test both?
 You can use a headless web browser for the web page, and HTTP calls for the API.
-  - Taking this idea further, ideally, we want the **code to model essential complexity** so we should also be able to use our specifications for unit tests.
+- Taking this idea further, ideally, we want the **code to model essential complexity** (as "domain" code) so we should also be able to use our specifications for unit tests.
 This will give swift feedback that the essential complexity in our system is modelled and behaves correctly.

 ### Acceptance tests changing for the right reasons